shivannis/xandr-docs-public/xandr-docs/articles/monetize/digital-platform-ui-api-info.md

 ---
-Title : Monetize API
-Description : Microsoft Monetize is built on a robust API that is ms.date: 10/28/2023 available to customers.
-You can use this API to automate certain tasks
+title : Microsoft Monetize - Monetize API description : This page covers links to resources to learn more about API. ms.date: 10/28/2023
 ---

-# Monetize API
+# Microsoft Monetize - Monetize API

 Microsoft Monetize is built on a robust API that is available to customers.
 You can use this API to automate certain tasks